 If you want both HTTP and HTTPS to be enabled, leave the first set of values as it is.

 Use the following OpenSSL command to generated .pem file

 Check this link to learn how to enable SSL security.

 Please note that Prolaborate database needs to be created before you proceed with the installation.

 To start the installer, administrator privileges are required.
-Run the “Setup.exe” as administrator.
-The installer will check the status important components and show you the status.
+Run “Setup.exe” as administrator.
+The installer will check the status of important components and show you the status.
 Click on “Next”

 In the next dialogue box that appears, click on 'Next' to proceed.

-Choose Automated Installation and click on Next.
-The steps described further in this article are part of the Automated installation process.
+Choose Automatic and click on Next.
+The steps described further in this article are part of the Automatic installation process.